wasn-eu/CubeCell_Getting_Started/README.md

 If you have a TCA9548A I2C Switch conncted to the I2C Bus, Vext and GND you can connect up to 8 sensors of each model to each switch output.
 You need to flash the ModularNode firmware to activate the use of the TCA9548A I2C switch.

-These sensors are supported:

-- ADS1015/ADS1115
-- BH1750
-- BME680
-- BME280
-- BMP180
-- BMP280
-- CCS811
-- HDC1080
-- SHT2x
-- VL53L1X

-OneWire Sensors will be supported on the OW connector (internal GPIO1).
+OneWire Sensors will be supported on GPIO1.
 Right now the CubeCell hangs sometimes with activated OneWire.

 You can check which sensor the CubeCell device has found: